Non-melanoma skin cancer

 Prevalence

-Basal cell carcinoma and squamous cell carcinoma are among the most common types of cancer.
-In Germany in 2018, about 224 out of 100,000 women and 57 out of 100,000 men developed one of these two types of cancer.
+In Germany in 2018, about 224 out of 100,000 women and 257 out of 100,000 men developed one of these two types of skin cancer.
 So men are slightly more likely to get non-melanoma skin cancer.
 A total of about 200,000 people were diagnosed with non-melanoma skin cancer in Germany in 2018.

 Outlook

 Basal cell carcinoma grows slowly and usually doesn't spread to other organs (metastasis).
-But if it goes unnoticed for a long time, it can enter deeper layers of tissue, and is then more difficult to treat.
+But if it goes unnoticed for a long time, the cancer can enter deeper layers of tissue, and is then more difficult to treat.
 About 1 out of 1,000 people who develop basal cell carcinoma die of it.

 Diagnosis